Login or Register to make a submission.

 1. Short and informative title.

-2. Names of all authors (with one name and forename of each author in full), followed by their affiliations: department, institution, city without postcode, country.
+2. Names of all authors (with one name and forename of each author in full), ORCID, followed by their affiliations: department, institution, city without postcode, country.
 If there is more than one institution involved, authors’ names should be linked to the appropriate institutions by inserting consecutive numbers in superscript after relevant names.
-If required, lower case letters, in superscript after the name, should be used to indicate the present address.
+If required, lowercase letters, in superscript after the name, should be used to indicate the present address.

 4. Running title containing 50 characters or less in length.

-Summary, Keywords and a list of non-standard abbreviations
+Summary, Keywords, and a list of non-standard abbreviations

 A summary should be short and clear, typed on a separate sheet, and should contain no more than 250 words.
 It must be comprehensible to readers before they have read the paper.
 Reference citations must not appear in the abstract, abbreviations should be avoided.

-A short summary in the Serbian language should be typed on the separate sheet, beginning with a Serbian title.
+A short summary in the Serbian language should be typed on a separate sheet, beginning with a Serbian title.
 This is valid only for Serbian authors.
 Below the end of English and Serbian summaries provide up to six Key Words in alphabetical order separated by semicolon using the entries from Index Medicus for indexing purposes.

 Introduction

-Introduction should be clear, pointing to the essence of the problem and the purpose of the study.
+The introduction should be clear, pointing to the essence of the problem and the purpose of the study.
 References related to the problem discussed in the manuscript should be cited.
 Do not include data or conclusions from the work being reported.

 Materials and Methods

 The experimental part should include a description of materials and methods used.
 If methods are widely known, they should not be described, but only references indicated.
 If the article deals with a new method or modified method, full description should follow.
 Methods used in statistical analyses should be indicated.
-Identify accurately all materials, substances, drugs and chemicals used.
+Identify accurately all materials, substances, drugs, and chemicals used.

 Ethics.
 When reporting experiments on human subjects, manuscripts must include assurance that informed consent was obtained and that the study was performed in conformance with the Declaration of Helsinki ethical guidelines (http://ohsr.od.nih.gov/helsinki.php3) as reflected in a priori approval by the local institution’s, regional or national, human research review committee.
 Do not use patients’ names, initials, or hospital numbers, especially in any illustrative material.
-When re - porting experiments on animals, indicate whether the national law on the care and use of laboratory animals was followed.
+When reporting experiments on animals, indicate whether the national law on the care and use of laboratory animals was followed.
 Articles which do not give assurance of compliance with these principles will be rejected.

 Statistics.
 Describe statistical methods with enough detail to enable a knowledgeable reader with access to the original data to verify the reported results.
 If preparing statistical data for publication, please read the journal’s statistical guidelines or standard books.
 Specify any general computer programme used.
 When data are summarized in the results section, give the statistical methods used to analyze them.